Operation: V1 Flying Bomb Site, Prouville, Somme, France

 Map showing the area of the crash near Rougefay, Pas-de-Calais

-No 9 Squadron lost three aircraft on this operation Lancaster LL970, Lancaster ND948 and Lancaster LL853 with the loss of 17 airmen, 4 became PoW and 1 evaded capture.
+9 Squadron lost three aircraft on this operation Lancaster LL970, Lancaster ND948 and Lancaster LL853 with the loss of 17 airmen, 4 became PoW and 1 evaded capture.
 A total of 739 aircraft took of that night on this operation to attack 7 flying bomb sites in France causing much damage at most of the sites with a total loss of 22 Lancaster's.
-The Squadron had arrived at RAF Bardney 14 April, 1943 from RAF Waddington and only returned to RAF Waddington on July 7, 1945.
+The Squadron had arrived at RAF Bardney 14 April, 1943 from RAF Waddington and only returned to RAF Waddington on 7th July 1945.

 Lancaster Mk I aircraft (courtesy Imperial War Museum.
 V1 flying bomb in France ready for take off (courtesy Aircrew Remembered archive).

 Canadian Sgt.
-Grant R/210613 RCAF.
+Grant R210613 RCAF.
 Evaded capture.
 From Comox, British Columbia, Canada.

 Burial details: